bkorkut/ft_irc/server/notes.md

 ✅ Add a mechanism to DELETE CHANNELS if there is no user left in commands PART and QUIT
-	(added joined channels list to users, added and removed channels from list with join and part, added Channel::removeUser() to setver::removeClient() by traversing users channel list) Change server's general user delete section to call QUIT for deleting users (so that it deletes channels too and sends quit messages)
+	(added joined channels list to users, added and removed channels from list with join and part, added Channel::removeUser() to setver::removeClient() by traversing users channel list) ✅ Change server's general user delete section to call QUIT for deleting users (so that it deletes channels too and sends quit messages)
+	(call QUIT everywhere, change removeClient to work with a fd instead of idx, fixes segfault occurring in msgToAll when quiting a with a channel only you are in)

 Add password check for mode +k in JOIN
 Fix issue where changing channel limit (MODE +l) jams server and does not enable users JOIN